jensstein/oandbackup/FAQ.md

   ```bash
   am broadcast -a reschedule -e name "the name of the schedule" -e time 12:34 -n com.machiav3lli.backup/com.machiav3lli.backup.services.CommandReceiver
   ```

-with tasker etc. the parameters of the intent must be entered in the corresponding fields.

 ## What is the difference to implementations like Seedvault?